Students are encouraged and welcomed to attend school to collect their results.

 Subject –specific materials such as preparation sheets or set texts only if specifically instructed

-A drink of water but only in a re-sealable container and with any label removed
+A drink of water in a see through re-sealable bottle with the label removed no bigger than 250ml

 Anything other than these items is regarded as 'unauthorised material' by the Exam Boards and must not be in your possession in either a written exam or speaking test.
 This includes but is not limited to:

 Mobile phone (must be in your bag and switched off)

 You can face disqualification by the Exam Boards if you do not follow this rule, even if you have not attempted to use the items for dishonest reasons.

 Once you have entered the exam room you must not communicate with candidates in any way.
 You may only speak to the invigilators by raising your hand and waiting for them to come to your desk, please be mindful of other candidates when speaking to the invigilator by keeping the noise level to a minimum.

 Once seated you should face the front at all times and ensure you only look at your own work.
 To avoid any misunderstanding, do not look towards candidates in the rows on either side of you or behind you.

 Your conduct in the exam room must not disturb or distract any other candidates.
 Remain silent until you have left the room at the end of the exam and respect the fact that there may still be candidates working.